patricklowe/R/README.md

 # R
 R code from University module (Predictive Analytics).
 Features of houses and how it affects their housing price

-##### PDF
+## PDF
-  A PDF report from my Predictive Analytics assignment.
+Report from my Predictive Analytics assignment.
 Contains graphs, and reasoning based on findings from the data.
   > Histograms
   > Bar Charts
   > Boxplots